Parents of Drug Addicts: Can You Help Your Child?

 Drug Addiction Intervention

-A more proactive way to handle the situation when your child refuses to acknowledge his or her drug addiction is to stage a drug addiction intervention.
-At an intervention, you have the opportunity to gather together the people who mean the most to your child and allow each one to tell him or her about a specific incident in which your child’s drug addiction was hurtful or dangerous.
-The intervention culminates in an offer: go to drug rehab and get the necessary medical help or….
+A proactive way to handle the situation—when your child refuses to acknowledge his or her drug addiction—is to stage a drug addiction intervention.
+At an intervention, you have the opportunity to gather together the people who mean the most to your child.
+Then each person tells him or her about a particular incident in which your child’s drug addiction was hurtful or dangerous.
+The intervention closes with an offer to go to drug rehab and get the necessary medical help.

 Drug Addiction and the Family

-If you would like to learn more about drug addiction treatment for your child, Michael’s House can help.
-We offer drug rehab services for those 18 and older.
+Drug addiction shares many characteristics with other chronic illnesses and needs professional treatment.[2]
+If you would like to learn more about substance abuse treatment for your child, Michael’s House is ready to help.
+Call now to speak with one of our admissions counselors.
+We are glad to answer all of your questions and pride ourselves on giving you the highest quality care available.
+Our drug rehab services are for those 18 and older.
 Call today to learn more.